jimblizzard/azure-copy-file-python-func/README.md

 }
 ```
 2. Run _func start_ in the directory
-3. POST a request to the local URL (with Postman or the like) with a JSON _fileName_ parameter designating the output file name you want to use and the _fileUrl_ of the source file.
+3. POST a request to the local URL of the specific function you want to invoke (with Postman or the like) with the following payload:
+ * outputFileName: The desired file name of the uploaded blob in Azure Storage.
+ * sourceFileUrl: The url of the source blob.
 ```json
 {
     "outputFileName": "output_readme.txt",
     "sourceFileUrl": "http://some-source/readme.txt"
 }
 ```
-4. The copied file should be in the designated Azure Storage Account in the container designated by the ContainerName environment/settings variable.

 # Deploying to Azure
 Ensure when deploying to Azure that you add the following App Settings in the function app:
-* StorageAccountConnectionString
-* OutputContainerName
+* StorageConnectionString
-* SourceStorageUrl
+* ContainerName